Rose Jackson: Controversies

 In January 2025, in her role as Minister for Mental Health, Jackson presided over an industrial dispute with psychiatrists employed by NSW Health.
 The dispute arose during regular salary negotiations between the NSW Government and the union for psychiatrists in public hospitals, the Australian Salaried Medical Officers' Federation (ASMOF).
 ASMOF demanded a 25% pay increase for staff to bring their salaries in line with equivalent roles in other Australian states.
 The union argued that pay increases would help attract staff at a time where between 30% and 40% of the 443 psychiatrist positions at NSW Health were vacant.
 203 of the state's 295 psychiatrists threatened to resign when Jackson rejected ASMOF's demand, instead offering a 10.5% pay increase over three years, claiming that the original request would cost $700 million The NSW Government tried to expedite the dispute by referring it to the Industrial Relations Commission of New South Wales for compulsory arbitration.
 43 of psychiatrists resigned triggering the temporary closure of 60 mental health beds in NSW.
 It was later shown that the $700 million cost for the 25% pay increases was incorrect, and internal documents from the NSW Health's chief medical advisor showed the cost would be $25 million.

 In February 2025, Jackson was named as one of the participants in an Australia Day winery tour organised by NSW Transport Minister Jo Haylen, using a taxpayer-funded ministerial car and driver for a 446-kilometre trip.
 NSW Premier Chris Minns described the trip as a "massive error of judgement" by Haylen and Jackson and announced that he would initiate a review of the rules relating to the use of ministerial drivers for personal trips.
 Haylen subsequently resigned over the incident, but no action was taken against Jackson by the Minns government.
 Jackson refused calls for her to also resign, justifying her lapse in judgement by stating she 'wasn't really thinking' and that 'it was a kid-free weekend after long school holidays'.

+In April 2026 she was involved in the Gwydir wetlands controversy.
+WaterNSW stopped environmental flows into the wetlands following a complaint from a landholder.
+The consequent drying of the wetlands lead to what conservationists termed "a disaster" with turtles and birds dying in large numbers.
+One said "“An environmental catastrophe is happening right now under this government’s watch.
+These wetlands should be thriving at this time of year, supporting thousands of migratory shorebirds and waterbirds, turtles and fish”.
+Cate Faehrmann, a Greens member of the NSW legislative council, said "“The water minister must issue an urgent directive that environmental water flows be restarted immediately, otherwise hundreds of turtles are going to die”.
+Rose Jackson said she was aware of the situation.